 If you operate a business as a sole proprietor or in an unincorporated partnership, you need to report your business income annually using Form T2125 Statement of Business or Professional Activities.
-The form is exhaustive and requires many calculations, including one that is often misunderstood: inventory.
-Here is what you need to know to make sure you comply with the Income Tax Act.
+This extensive form requires many calculations, including one that is often misunderstood: inventory.
+Here is what you need to know to make sure you comply with the Income Tax Act when reporting your inventory.

 Basic Rule for Deducting Expenses

-One of the most basic rules regarding reporting business income in Canada is that you are entitled to deduct all the expenses that you incur earning that income.
-Fundamentally, inventory refers to the goods that you have purchased for resale as part of your business.
+One of the most basic rules regarding reporting business income in Canada is that you are entitled to deduct all the expenses you incur to earn that income.
+As a basic definition, inventory refers to the goods you purchase for resale as part of your business.
 Because your inventory earns income for your business, you can deduct its cost.

 Inventory and the Cost of Goods Sold